kashika-123/chattybot/README.md

 # chattybot
-This bot will ask you several question and will tell ypu about your age
+This bot will ask you several question and will tell you about your age